akimd/bison/examples/c/bistromathic/README.md

 This example demonstrates best practices when using Bison.
 - Its hand-written scanner tracks locations.
 - Its interface is pure.
+- It uses the `error` token to get error recovery.
 - Its interface is "incremental", well suited for interaction: it uses the push-parser API to feed the parser with the incoming tokens.
 - It features an interactive command line with completion based on the